Dev4LifeV/SthimaChallenge/README.md

-# Azumo Challenge
+# Sthima Challenge

-First of all, I'd like to say that this challenge was amazing (I waste a lot of time tapping to find different gifs and that's why I got late).

-So, the project runs as well on mobile as on web, the behaviours won't be affected by the platform.
+The project runs as well on mobile as on web, the behaviours won't be affected by the platform.

 # Editors, IDEs, SDKs